dblock/code.dblock.org/_posts/2010/2010-05-20-single-sign-on-tomcat-negotiate-authenticator-kerberos-ntlm-w-waffle.markdown

 _Security Roles_

-Configure security roles in your application’s _web.xml_.
+Configure security roles in your application's _web.xml_.
 The Waffle authenticator adds all user's security groups (including nested and domain groups) as roles during authentication.

 {% highlight xml %}
 <security-role>